charmed-kubernetes/kubernetes-docs/pages/k8s/quickstart.md

 Juju uses a central _controller_ instance to manage the applications it deploys in separate _models_.
-You always need at least one controller, but if you have already created one for previous installs in this cloud (even if they weren't for Kuberentes), you can reuse that controller.
+You always need at least one controller, but if you have already created one for previous installs in this cloud (even if they weren't for Kubernetes), you can reuse that controller.

 ![conjure-up controller menu][img-controller]